one23four56/canvas-themeinator/README.md

 # canvas-dark-theme
 A chrome extension that gives canvas a dark theme.
-I was bored over the weekend so I made this. ~~I am probably not going to update it, so if you want something feel free to add it yourself.~~ I am working on adding a few more themes to choose from.
-You can still add something yourself if you want it.
+I was bored over the weekend so I made this.
+I am probably not going to update it, so if you want something feel free to add it yourself.

 ## How to install: